- Optimizely Web Experimentation

 - Optimizely Performance Edge

-If you are using Optimizely Performance Edge, certain features described in this article will not be available.
-Optimizely Performance Edge is a lightweight experimentation product that delivers significantly faster performance than previous versions of Optimizely.
-It relies on a streamlined "microsnippet" that limits the available features range.
+If you are using Optimizely Performance Edge, certain features in the Visual Editor are not available to you.
+Optimizely Performance Edge is a lightweight experimentation product that delivers significantly faster performance than previous versions of Optimizely Experimentation.
+It does this by relying on a streamlined "microsnippet" which limits the range of available features.

 Your site is built on a single-page app framework (like Angular, Backbone, Ember, or Knockout), and you want to activate an experiment based on an event fired by that framework.